Hicope Drop

 Q. What should I tell my doctor before starting treatment with Hicope Drop?

-Before starting treatment with Hicope Drop, tell your doctor if you have any other health problems, like kidney, heart or liver-related issues.
-This is because certain medical conditions may affect your treatment and you may even need dose modifications.
+Before starting treatment with Hicope Drop, tell your doctor if you have any other health problems related to the kidney, heart, or liver.
+This is because certain medical conditions may affect your treatment, and you may even need dose modifications.
 Let your doctor know about all the other medicines you are taking because they may affect, or be affected by, this medicine.
 If you have had an allergic reaction to any similar medicine earlier, tell your doctor before starting your treatment.
-Inform your doctor if you are planning a baby, if you are pregnant or breastfeeding.
+Inform your doctor if you are planning a baby or if you are pregnant or breastfeeding.

-Content on this page was last updated on 09 July, 2024, by Dr. Varun Gupta (MD Pharmacology)
+Content on this page was last updated on 24 April, 2025, by Dr. Rajeev Sharma (MBA, MBBS)